Retropaint/rusty_dragonbones/readme.md

 This is a simplified example.
 In practice, you will most likely have to adjust the values here and there.

 ## Missing Features
-* Only reads and makes use of `*ske.json files
 * Only does linear tweening
-* Very bare-bones; not much for quality-of-life features
+* Only supports one image per bone